ComScore

 17. Old English Sheepdog

-Whether you let their grey and white coats grow long or trim them short, Old English Sheepdogs require frequent brushing to keep their fur free from knots.
+Whether you let their grey and white coats grow long or trim them short, Old English Sheepdogs require frequent grooming to keep their fur free from knots.
 These fluffballs equally enjoy playing outdoors and lounging indoors.
-Old English Sheepdogs are kind canines who love people, playmates and protecting their homes.
+The American Kennel Club says mixing up training exercises is the best way to keep their attention.
+Old English Sheepdogs are smart and will remember commands easily, but this also means you’ve got to keep it interesting.
+They are kind canines who love people, playmates and protecting their homes.
 Don’t be afraid to take them on an adventure.
 They’ll be up for it.

 big dog breeds rhodesian ridgeback